-6 Data provided by the Tigray Education Abstract, MCI Social Sector Specialist in Tigray, and Mekelle City Education Office
+&lt;sup>6 Data provided by the Tigray Education Abstract, MCI Social Sector Specialist in Tigray and Mekelle City Education Office.

-(children in grades 5-6) work with children aged five to six years old for one to two hours a week to prepare the preschool-aged children for their first year of primary school.
-Each facilitator is responsible for 5 children and they are provided with a manual to guide learning activities.
-Currently, the CtC program is only operating in rural areas in Tigray and Oromiya.
-UNICEF plans to start a pilot project in Addis Ababa in 2010 and MCI is lobbying the Tigray Regional Office to UNICEF to launch a similar project in Mekelle.
+Since 2008, UNICEF, the Child to Child Trust, and the Ministry of Education (MOE) have launched a program known as Child to Child (CtC) in Tigray and Oromiya.
+This low-cost alternative to institutional preschools involves blending learning with playtime.
+Young facilitators (children in grades 5-6) work with children aged five to six years old for one to two hours a week to prepare the preschool-aged children for their first year of primary school.
+Each facilitator is responsible for five children and is provided with a manual to guide learning activities.

-2.2 Primary Education
+2.2.
+Primary Education